 Transnational ties in Enfidha are strong and widespread.
-Nearly half of young adults' household received remittances in the past year (49%) and one-third (33%) of young adults know of migrant investment in Enfidha.
+Nearly half of young adult households with migrant family members, relatives or friends received remittances in the past year (49%).
+One-third (33%) of young adults know of migrant investment in Enfidha.